Paideia is a Greek word meaning the upbringing of a child. There are many different pronunciations, but the one we use is pi-day-a.

 - The Paideia Associates designed and conducted the early training and implementation programs.
 The Paideia Associates formulated the Paideia Principles summarizing major points in the Paideia concept of education.
 In 1991 members of the original Paideia Group and Associates formed the Paideia Group Inc. (PGI) to monitor and guide the development and spread of the Paideia concept of education.

 - PGI is a national not-for-profit organization with national and international members.
 Mortimer Adler is the Honorary Chairman.
 Its purpose is to monitor and guide Paideia development, foster networking and sharing of information.
 In 1992, PGI instituted the stages of development and the essential elements for a Paideia school.
 In 1993, the board issued the certification process for trainers.
-PGI conducts regional workshops, an annual national conference and on site Paideia training programs.
+Until 2003 PGI conducted regional workshops, annual national conferences and on-site Paideia training programs.
+Currently, the work of PGI is occurring under the auspices of the Augsburg Paideia Program.